duongtdn/monaco-ext/README.md

 # Monaco-Ext Editor

 A highly customizable and extensible code editor built on top of Monaco Editor (the same editor that powers VS Code).
-This library provides a clean and simple API to enhance your editing experience with features like line selection, read-only regions, auto-resize, and highlighting.
+This library provides a clean and simple API to enhance your editing experience with features like line selection, read-only lines, auto-resize, and highlighting.

 ## Installation